x-0o0/package-docc-example/README_ENG.md

 > For Swift packages, place the documentation catalog in the same folder as your library’s source files for DocC to associate the catalog with the library.

 Add DocC Catalogue by following the instructions:
-1. Go to Project Navigator in Xcode and Select Source/{TARGET_NAME} folder
+1. Go to Project Navigator in Xcode and Select the Source/{TARGET_NAME} folder.
-2. Right click > New File... > Open File Template Selector
+2. Right click > New File... > Open File Template Selector.
-3. Go to Documentation Section, Select Documentation Catolog Template.
-Then, click Next
+3. In the Documentation Section, select Documentation Catolog Template and click Next.
-4. Change file name if need
+4. Change the file name if necessary.

 ## Deploy to GitHub Pages via GitHub Actions

 ### Set Deployment Condition to GitHub Actions

-1. Go to Settings > Pages > Build and deployment
+1. Go to Settings > Pages > Build and deployment.
-2. Set Source to "GitHub Actions"
+2. Set Source to "GitHub Actions".

-### Set up GitHub Token permission for deployment
+### Configure GitHub Token permission for deployment
 ```yml
 # Set up GITHUB_TOKEN permission to deploy to GitHub Pages
 permissions: